himalachudel/FDSFE_HAcharya/HW7/README.md

-**Following are the two graphs from past homework.
+**2. Following are the two graphs from past homework.
 The old graph is the one that was submitted as homework and the new one is after making some changes.**

 **Old Graph**